Judge rules Menendez brothers’ bid for freedom through resentencing can continue

 But Gascón's successor reversed course.
 Nathan Hochman submitted a motion last month to withdraw the resentencing request.

-Hochman's office said they could not support the brothers' resentencing because they had not admitted to lies told during their trial about why they killed their parents and did not "fully recognize, acknowledge, and accept complete responsibility" for their crime.
+Deputy District Attorney Habib Balian said during Friday's hearing they could not support the brothers' resentencing because the brothers had not admitted to lies told during their trial about why they killed their parents nor have they taken complete responsibility for their crime.

+“They are the same people they were," Balian said.
+“They have not changed.”

-Los Angeles County Superior Court Judge Michael Jesic said prosecutors can make that argument during the resentencing hearing.
+Los Angeles County Superior Court Judge Michael Jesic that argument is “fair game” for prosecutors to make during the resentencing hearing.

-“Everything you argued today is absolutely fair game for the resentencing hearing next Thursday,” he said.

 The brothers appeared in court over Zoom but didn’t make any public statements.

-“They’ve waited a long time to get some justice, today is actually probably the biggest day since they’ve been incarcerated,” the brothers’ attorney, Mark Geragos said of the family.
+“They’ve waited a long time to get some justice," the brothers’ attorney, Mark Geragos, said of the family.

-While the defense argued they acted out of self-defense after years of sexual abuse by their father, prosecutors said the brothers killed their parents for a multimillion-dollar inheritance.

-Deputy district attorney Habib Balian said Friday that the key issue with Gascón’s resentencing petition was that it did not fully address rehabilitation and missed key elements of the original crime committed.
+Balian said that the key issue with Gascón’s resentencing petition was that it did not fully address rehabilitation and missed key elements of the original crime committed.

 Balian presented evidence and video clips of the brothers' testimony from the first trial to demonstrate instances where they “hunkered down in their bunker of deceit, lies, and deception.”